 In some circumstances it might also be necessary to inform parents of a search for an item banned by the Schools' policies.

-Any complaints about searching or confiscation are dealt with through the Schools' Complaints procedure.
+Any complaints about searching or confiscation are dealt with through the Schools' Complaints from Parents of Pupils Policy, and corresponding procedure.